Skip to main content

 Who does this apply to?

-• Any student that lives in on-campus housing who operates a vehicle in Massachusetts and does not have a Massachusetts license plate.
+• Any student who lives in on-campus housing who operates a vehicle in Massachusetts and does not have a Massachusetts license plate.

 • Any student who is temporarily or permanently residing in Massachusetts who operates a vehicle in Massachusetts and does not have a Massachusetts license plate.